SamuelSwartzberg/flashcardifying_text_temp/math.md

 ##### shape

-Shape as a summary statistic is how the data values are distributed across the range of values in the sample.
+»⟮Shape⟯« as ⟮＿a summary statistic＿⟯ is ⟮how the data values are distributed⟯ ⟮across the range of values in the sample⟯.

 ### inferential statistics